ErikEJ/erikej.github.io/_posts/2020-04-20-use-dynamic-sqlparameters-with-fromsql.md

 ---
 As a sort of follow up to my blog posts [here](https://erikej.github.io/efcore/sqlserver/2020/03/30/ef-core-cache-pollution.html) and [here](https://erikej.github.io/efcore/2020/04/06/query-non-table-classes-raw-sql.html) I will show how to use a dynamic list of values a parameters when using FromSqlRaw.
 The condition in this case that you may sometimes be calling your method with 5 parameters, sometimes with 20 etc. Keep in mind that the maximum number of parameters with SQL Server is [2098!](https://stackoverflow.com/questions/8050091/sqlcommand-maximum-parameters-exception-at-2099-parameters)

-The solution is to create both the SqlParameters and the raw SQL parameters placeholders at runtime, something similar to the following:
+The solution is to create both the SqlParameters and the raw SQL parameters placeholders at run time, something similar to the following:

 ```csharp
 var items = new int[] { 1, 2, 3 };